 (b) A Councilmember may speak no more than 3 minutes during the first round of debate on a pending matter, and no more than 2 minutes during a subsequent round.

-(c) A Councilmember may yield all or part of his or her time provided by this section to another Councilmember.
+(c) A Councilmember may yield all or part of the Councilmember’s time provided by this section to another Councilmember.

-(d) The Chairman may, in his or her discretion, modify time limitations with respect to specific matters scheduled for debate.
+(d) The Chairman may, in the Chairman’s discretion, modify time limitations with respect to specific matters scheduled for debate.

 333. PERSONAL PRIVILEGE.